 Section 157(1) of the Act provides Council with three choices in terms of which valuation base to utilise.
 They are Site Valuation, Capital Improved Valuation and Net Annual Value.
-The advantages and disadvantages of the respective valuation basis are discussed in section 5 of this Rating Strategy.
+The advantages and disadvantages of the respective valuation basis are discussed in section 5.